calculix/CalculiX-Examples/CAD/OnshapeTutorial/README.md

 This demonstrates a possible workflow for a CalculiX analysis of a CAD generated part.

-* The workflow is controlled using a CGX fbd file.
+* The workflow is fully automated using a CGX fbd file.
 * The geometry is created in Onshape and exported as STEP file.
 * Import and meshing in gmsh, export as .inp file with volume and surface meshes.
   From within gmsh, display the surface numbers and note the required ones for